Wheal Metal: 1850 onwards

 In 1859 a 60-inch engine was installed to pump at Iveys shaft to allow the mine to reach deeper into the lode.

 By 1860, however, all hopes of fair returns on the Wheal Vor sett were abandoned and the engines put up for sale.
 No buyer having been found, it was decided to move the 85-inch pumping engine and steam whim that was over Trelawney's shaft to Iveys' shaft on Wheal Metal, where the 60-inch was still pumping.
 In order to disrupt the pumping and the extraction of the tin as little as possible, it was decided to build the engine house for the 85-inch at right angle to the 60-inch.
 The stones of the engine house at Trelawneys Wheal Vor were numbered according to J.Trounson, dismantled and reused to build the engine house at Iveys' shaft.
 In 1864 the 85 engine was then moved (the operations involved heavy carriages pulled by as many as 40 horses), erected in position, and inside 4 days the pumping rods were disconnected from the 60-inch engine and reconnected to the 80-inch with remarkably little interruption in pumping.
 By 1865 The Mining Journal was exclaiming "Truly this is a wonderful mine – probably the richest tin mine in the world".
 In 1868 Ivey's shaft was equipped with a 12-foot-stroke man-engine driven by a 30-inch Bull engine.
-The sett was returning 60 tons of black tin per month in the mid-1860s, and by 1867 it returned an average of 70/80 tons of black tin per month, which represented 10 percent of the entire tin output of Cornwall for that year.
+The sett was returning 60 tons of black tin per month in the mid-1860s, and by 1867 it returned an average of 70/80 tons of black tin per month, which represented 10 per cent of the entire tin output of Cornwall for that year.
 Occasionally the mine would turn poor and was nearly abandoned, only to be revived by new discoveries.
 By 187, however, Ivey's shaft reached its final depth of 227 fathoms, and with falling ore grades and low tin prices, work finally stopped for good in the entire sett in 1874.
 In 1877 the company was wound up and the 85-inch engine sold to Newcastle and Gateshead waterworks' Wylam pumping station in Northumberland, where it survived until the 1940s.